Madyshhh/New-student-guide/README.md

 # University of Stirling New Student Guide

-This is a website prototype version designed to be a new student guide for the University of Stirling.
+This is a website prototype version designed as part of a Software Development course.
+The website serves as a new student guide for the University of Stirling.
 The website provides useful information for new students, including multimedia elements such as videos, images, and text.
-The website is designed with parallax elements and is fully responsive for use on mobile phones.
+The website is designed with parallax elements and is fully responsive for use on mobile phones, achieved through the use of flex and grid elements.
 ## Features
 * Lecture types: The website provides information about different lecture types to help new students understand what to expect.
 * Building locations: The website provides maps and information to help new students find buildings and classrooms.